-Q. Is there any scripture in the bible that talks about marrying outside of your race?
+Is there any scripture in the Bible that talks about marrying outside of your race?

-A. Some prominent Biblical figures married outside their race.
-For example, Joseph took an Egyptian wife, and Moses married an Ethiopian woman.
-Deuteronomy 21:10-13 contains provisions for marrying a foreign woman taken captive.
+Some prominent Biblical figures married outside their race.
+For example, Joseph took an Egyptian wife (Genesis 41:45), and Moses married the daughter of a Midian priest (Exodus 2:21).

-But from time to time the Israelites were warned against marrying foreigners.
-These warnings had more to do with the religious influence a foreigner would have than a racial prohibition.
+The Israelites were frequently warned against marrying foreigners, but these warnings had more to do with the religious influence a foreigner would have than a racial prohibition.
 Solomon is the most famous example of the dangers involved in marrying someone from a different religion.
-In the end, Solomon’s tolerance of his pagan wives religious practices was responsible for God’s anger against him, prompting the civil war that followed his death.
-(1 Kings 11:29-40)
+In the end, Solomon’s acceptance of his pagan wives’ religious practices was responsible for God’s anger against him, prompting the civil war that followed his death (1 Kings 11:29-40).

 In 1 Cor 7:12-16 & 2 Cor 6:14-18 Paul also strongly advised against marrying a non-believer, citing the irreconcilable differences in world view and the uncertainty that the believer would ever convert the unbeliever.

-From the Biblical perspective, marrying someone who doesn’t share your religious beliefs poses far more serious problems than marrying outside your race.
+So from the Biblical perspective, marrying someone who doesn’t share your religious beliefs poses far more serious problems than marrying someone outside your race.